garden-io/garden/docs/reference/action-types/Deploy/helm.md

 [spec](#spec) > [sync](#specsync) > overrides

+Overrides for the container command and/or arguments for when in sync mode

 | Type            | Required |
 | --------------- | -------- |
 | `array[object]` | No       |